SnowEx/uavsar_pytools/README.md

 # Will output 4 files to this directory of H, A, alpha1, and mean alpha.
 out_dir = '/path/to/directory/to/output/H_A_Alpha_entropy
-H_A_alpha_decomp(in_dir, out_dir)
+H_A_alpha_decomp(in_dir, out_dir) # use parralel = True to use dask parralelization.
 ```

-Note that this function involves thousands of eigenvalue calculations and may be quite slow (~?? hours on a i7 @ 2.70 GHz for any image with ~74 million valid pixels).
+Note that this function involves thousands of eigenvalue calculations and may be quite slow (~4 hours on a i7 @ 2.50 GHz for any image with ~74 million valid pixels).
 Considering putting the above into a python script instead of calling this from a jupyter notebook.
-If you kernel dies due to memory overload use the `tiles = x` with x replaced with the number of tiles to tile the processing.
+This is also a memory intensive operation and has been parralelized on dask.
+Use `parralel = True` keyword to use dask.

 ## Need more help?